-We’re realigned the module usage on the 020 Reflectors This means that CNJHAM can now be fond on on XLX020D, XRF020D, and REF020D.
+We’ve realigned the module usage on the 020 Reflectors.
+This means that CNJHAM can now be found on XLX020D, XRF020D, and REF020D.
 Similarly, REF020A is also now reachable via XLX020A, and XRF020A.

 Remember, XLX020 is a multiprotocol reflector.
 You can connect via D-Star, YSF, or DMR protocols.

 The Peanut access that used to connect to XLX020C now goes to XLX020A.

 Yes, you can connect to an XLX reflector with D-Star without having to use an XRF or DCS connect string!
 This is a supported feature of ircDDBGateway (which is leveraged by the Pi-Star distribution).

 If you’re running a recent version of ircDDBGateway (such as the one in Pi-Star 4.1 releases), you can connect via an XLXnnnmL type command.